-2 And when He had fasted forty days and forty nights, afterward He was hungry.
 3 Now when the tempter came to Him, he said, “If You are the Son of God, command that these stones become bread.”
 4 But He answered and said, “It is written, ‘Man shall not live by bread alone, but by every word that proceeds from the mouth of God.’”
-(Matthew 4:2–4)
+(Matthew 4:3–4, NKJV)

 The devil tempted Jesus to perform a self-serving miracle.
 After all, Jesus was hungry after a 40-day fast (Matt.
 4:2).
 If He were the Son of God, turning the stones into bread would be within His power and solve his hunger.
 The devil used His hunger to tempt an unholy use of His power.
 But Jesus did not yield to the temptation of the flesh to misuse His power for temporal pleasure.
 That would not be the way He would reveal Himself to the world as the Son of God.
 He would live by the word of God first, even at the expense of temporary physical pain (Deut.
 8:3).
 We should follow the example of Jesus when we are tempted to please the flesh instead of keeping the word of God.
 God promises to sustain and fill our lives with our necessities as we seek first His kingdom His righteousness (Matt.
 6:33).
 With trust in God, let us live “by every word that proceeds from the mouth of God” and reject the temptation to satisfy the urges of the flesh that violate the will of God.